Tech funds lose sheen, but experts optimistic over long term

 Tech funds lose sheen, but experts optimistic over long term3 min read .
-Updated: 18 Apr 2022, 11:00 PM IST
+18 Apr 2022

 - On Monday, IT major Infosys Ltd slumped more than 7% after its March quarter earnings disappointed